Frequently Asked Questions

 Both color variation and veining can add to the beauty of natural stone, but it is important to understand these characteristics and choose a stone that meets your desired aesthetic and functional requirements.

 Seams in kitchen countertops are common when using natural stones such as granite or marble.
 The size and shape of the countertop, as well as the availability of large slabs of stone, will determine if and where seams are necessary.
-If the countertop is larger than a single slab of stone, multiple slabs will be joined together and a seam will be visible at the point of the join.
+If the countertop is larger than a single slab of stone, multiple slabs will be joined together, and a seam will be visible at the point of the join.

 It is important to choose a professional installer who is experienced in working with natural stone and who can minimize the visibility of seams.
-Additionally, selecting a stone with consistent color and pattern can also help to make seams less noticeabl
+Additionally, selecting a stone with consistent color and pattern can also help to make seams less noticeable.

 Yes, marble can be used for flooring.
 It is a popular material for flooring due to its natural beauty, durability, and resistance to wear and tear.
 However, it can be expensive and prone to staining and scratching, so it requires regular maintenance.